leotrs/erdos/content/measures/measures.md

    or less difficult?
 2. The degree of a node is simply the sum of all entries in the corresponding row in the adjacency matrix.
 Why?
-3. How can you compute the degree of a node in a directed graph from its adjacency matrix?
+3. How can you compute the indegree and outdegree of a node in a directed graph from its adjacency matrix?

 <button type="button" class="btn btn-large btn-default erdos-fadein-solutions">
   Show solutions